Upper Bidwell Park

-Bidwell Park is "divided" by Manzanita Avenue.
+Bidwell Park is "divided" by Manzanita Avenue into Lower Park and Upper Park.
 The area east of Manzanita Avenue is referred to as Middle and Upper Park.
 Upper Park is located in the foothills of the Sierra Nevada Mountains.
 It has steep terrain and contains many rock formations, including the unique Chico Formation sandstone and Lovejoy Basalt rocks.

-- Guardians Trail is an expert trail with exposed technical singletrack.
+- Guardian Trail: Guardian Trail is an expert trail with exposed technical single-track.
 It's all downhill with some extreme drop-offs along the trail edges.
 Intermediate riders will hike a bike a good amount on this trail.
 All along the trail are views of Chico Creek Canyon below and the valley to the west.
 The birds will be soaring below you along this trail.
 It is generally recommended to ride this trail down, ascending Ten Mile House Road from the South Rim Trail or the trails on the north side of the park (wet crossing, unsafe during high water).

-- Overall, Upper Park contains 12 scenic and challenging trails.
+- Overall, Upper Park contains 12 scenic and challenging trails and multiple combination trail options.

 - The pedestrian-only Yahi Trail in Upper Park is a recommended visit.
 Yahi Trail offers the hiker miles of scenic views along Big Chico Creek.
 Be sure to wear comfortable shoes and to bring plenty of drinking water.